 Kimmswick’s people are strong and resilient, but after an already trying year in 2019 due to all the money spent on flood relief they say:

 “2020 has been disastrous.
-COVID-19 forced a long-term closure of our businesses and cancellation of both festivals.
+COVID-19 forced a long-term closure of our businesses and cancellation of two of our festivals.
 By year’s end, Kimmswick will, for all practical purposes, be out of money.
 We have explored all avenues of relief; federal, state and county funding to no avail.
 Kimmswick needs $200,000.00, to survive in 2021.
 We will have no employees or city services, without outside help.”

 So in order to help them have a Hallmark ending, people can travel to Kimmswick and purchase holiday gifts from their merchants.
 The stores are still open.